mhogg/pyvxray/README.md

   The SIMULIA support site suggests that a separate Python installation be setup.
 The dependencies can be installed easily into this separate Python installation, after which they can then be used by ABAQUS Python.
 This separate Python installation version must match the ABAQUS Python version, which has been 2.6.x for the following few ABAQUS versions.
-  This method is the best solution if you have a Python 2.6 distribution that comes with PIL (i.e. such as older versions of EPD) or the user does not feel comfortable modifying the
-  Windows registry (as recommended next).
+  This method is the best solution if you do not feel comfortable modifying the Windows registry (as recommended next).

-  + Download and install Python 2.6 (standard python, or EPD distribution etc)
+  + Download and install Python 2.6 (i.e. the plain vanilla version from www.python.org/download is recommended)
-  + If your Python distribution doesn't come with PIL / Pillow, then download and run the corresponding binary installer.
+  + Download and run the corresponding binary installer for PIL / Pillow.
 Pillow is in active development and is recommended over PIL.
   + Create an environment variable `PYTHONPATH=C:\Python26\Lib\site-packages` that tells ABAQUS Python where these packages are installed, assuming that `C:\Python26` is the installation directory.

 * _Edit the Windows registry and use a binary installer (Windows only)_